joshandmarina/joshandmarina.github.io/content/_index.md

 ## Cuisine

-Marina and Josh eat a diet of seafood and vegetebles, so you can expect an assortment of delicious fish and vegetarian cocktail-style dishes and small plates, along with an open bar.
+Marina and Josh eat a diet of seafood and vegetables, so you can expect an assortment of delicious fish and vegetarian cocktail-style dishes and small plates, along with an open bar.